How to Receive Money from Overseas Using Wise

 You might wonder why the sender wouldn’t send money via their bank instead of a dedicated money transfer provider, and the answer is a simple one — cost.
-These currency exchange specialists are able to give better exchange rates and lower fees than banks, resulting in more for you.
+Currency exchange specialists are able to give better exchange rates and lower fees than banks, resulting in more money for you.

 Converting £25,000 GBP to AUD

 - With Wise you get the most money — $45,419 AUD.

 - With Westpac you get $43,699 AUD — $1,720 less.

 - With CommBank you get $43,573 AUD — $1,846 less.

 *All details shown above are correct as of August 2020.